 Glasgow is one of the friendliest film festivals on the planet with a wide-ranging programme that celebrates every corner of world cinema and provides a fantastic showcase for the best of Scottish film.
 Perfectly placed in March for spring and summer releases, GFF has launched some of the best new films to the UK's film press and cinema market.

 Glasgow’s reputation rests firmly on the warmth of its welcome, the quality of its curated programming and a much admired programme of industry events acutely tailored to meet the needs of filmmakers far and wide.
 It is a fantastic place to launch your film.
-In 2020, just before the pandemic, the Festival welcomed a wonderful array of guests from Alice Winocour to Simon Pegg, Alankrita Shirvastava to George Mackay, Coky Giedroyc to Michael Caton-Jones.

 The Festival has a long tradition of championing new talent and ensuring that the very best films from the annual submissions are given a platform in the public programme.